 Slice a 6-inch French baguette roll in half lengthwise.
-Sprinkle the halves with 1/4 cup shredded mozzarella cheese and bake in toaster oven at 250 degrees for four to six minutes, until cheese is just beginning to melt.
+Sprinkle the halves with 1/4 cup shredded mozzarella cheese and bake in the toaster oven at 250 degrees for four to six minutes, until the cheese is just beginning to melt.
 Meanwhile, slice two large red tomatoes.
-Remove baguette from toaster oven, sprinkle with a little dried basil and dried oregano if desired.
+Remove the baguette from the toaster oven, and sprinkle with a little dried basil and dried oregano if desired.
 Top with tomato slices.
 For dessert, enjoy 1 ounce of dark chocolate.

 Today, make half of this Chive and Goat Cheese Frittata recipe.
 Serve half of the frittata now, and refrigerate the rest for Thursday dinner.
 Enjoy with an 8-ounce latte with skim or unsweetened soy milk.

-Serve remaining sea bass from Wednesday’s dinner over rest of the baby arugula leaves.
+Serve the remaining sea bass from Wednesday’s dinner over the rest of the baby arugula leaves.